 He was born in 1895 as “George Frances Barnes Jr.” in Memphis, Tennessee (the age “9” listed on the 1910 census is incorrect):

 He died in 1954 as “Machine Gun Kelly” in Leavenworth federal penitentiary:

 And in between, Prohibition-era bootlegger, bank robber, and kidnapper Machine Gun Kelly (his mother’s maiden name) and his wife Kathryn on occasion holed up at 857 East Mulkey Street in the Morningside neighborhood in a house owned by Kathryn’s mother, Mrs. Robert G. “Boss” Shannon.
 Boss Shannon owned a farm at Paradise in Wise County, where he provided discreet accommodations to criminals.
 (Photo from Wikipedia.)

 George Frances Barnes Jr. married Kathryn Thorne (born “Cleo Mae Brooks”) in 1930, much smitten by “the prettiest redhead I ever saw.”
-Kathryn, who had a history of bootlegging, shoplifting, robbery, prostitution, and receiving stolen goods, was the widow of Coleman County rancher and bootlegger Charles Thorne, who allegedly had committed suicide after leaving behind a perfectly typed suicide note despite the fact that he was illiterate.
+Kathryn, who herself had a history of bootlegging, shoplifting, robbery, prostitution, and receiving stolen goods, was the widow of Coleman County rancher and bootlegger Charles Thorne, who allegedly had committed suicide after leaving behind a perfectly typed suicide note despite the fact that he was illiterate.

 During the first two years after George and Kathryn married, George took part in four bank robberies and one failed kidnapping.